christopherwk210/gm-bot/README.md

     - `!lifetime` - sends the date you joined the server
     - `!dingus` - dingus
     - `!dinguses`- dinguses
+    - `!resize [scale_factor] [-b]` - when used while uploading an image, will resize the image by the factor given.
+Use `-b` to use bilinear scaling instead of nearest neighbor.
 - Limits spamming of too many images in a short period of time
 - Automatically deletes messages including blacklisted URLs
 - Full audio streaming integration is in beta and currently being developed